Professor Nisar Ahmed

 Post-grad position: Research Engineer, San Diego Padres (Major League Baseball)

 Ian Loefgren (M.S.
 2020, B.S.
 2018, Aerospace Engineering Sciences)

 M.S.
 Thesis: “Scalable Navigation-Integrated Decentralized Data Fusion in Communication-Limited Environments”

 Cody Charland (M.S.
 2020, B.S.
 2018, Aerospace Engineering Sciences)

 M.S.
 Thesis: “Autonomous Aerial Search and Mapping of Unknown Built Environments”

 Post-grad position: Stratom, Inc. (Boulder, CO)

 M.S.
 Thesis: “Cooperative Robot Localization Using Event-triggered Estimation ”

-Currently employed at Point One Navigation (San Francisco, CA)
+Post-grad position: Point One Navigation (San Francisco, CA)